miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 # Magnetic Module (M3)
 The module that allow its user to control magnetic field.
-And
 ## Magnetic Tool
-At
+Coming Soon

 # Gravitation Module (M2)
 This Module allow its user to control a gravitation.
-##

 # Assembly and Disassembly Module (M3)
 ## Assembly
+Coming soon
 ## Disassembly
+Coming soon